-DNS records for load balancing · Cloudflare Load Balancing

 DNS records for load balancing

-When you create a load balancer, we automatically create an LB DNS record for the specified Hostname.
-This functionality allows you to use a hostname with or without an existing DNS record (A, AAAA, CNAME).
+When you create a load balancer , Cloudflare automatically creates an LB DNS record for the specified Hostname.
+This functionality allows you to use a hostname with or without an existing DNS record.

 Priority order

-For hostnames with existing A, AAAA, or CNAME records, the LB record takes precedence when it is more or equally specific:
+For hostnames with existing DNS records, the LB record takes precedence when it is more or equally specific:

 Scenario 1: